Nanolx/NanoDroid/doc/DeodexServices.md

 Here you can find instructions on how to manually deodex `services.jar` as preparation for Signature Spoofing support.

+If you want to check beforehand (or afterwards), if your ROM supports Signature Spoofing, use this [tool](https://f-droid.org/de/packages/lanchon.sigspoof.checker/).

 ## VDEX

 If you can see `/system/framework/oat/[arch]/services.vdex`, where [arch] is the device architecture (arm, arm64, x86 or x86_64), you should follow theese instructions.